Empowering youth to partner with their community to create economic and environmental vitality through hands-on learning

 - How did YES! begin?

 - Program Partners

 YES! is a team-oriented youth program that uses hands-on, experiential learning and energy action projects to address energy opportunities and issues in rural Minnesota communities.
 Students are the energy of the YES! program.
-YES! teams are student groups representing schools or communities in grades 7 through 12, guided by local, adult coaches.
-Since 2007, the program has engaged more than 1,500 youth.
-These youth have worked with over 1,390 businesses and organizations to accomplish their projects.
-These projects have impacted 83,630 community members and more than 39,000 additional students.
+YES! teams are student groups representing schools or communities in grades 8 through 12, guided by local, adult coaches.
+Since its inception in 2007, the program has engaged 2,618 youth.
+These youth have worked with over 4,307 local businesses, organizations and community members to accomplish their goals.
+These projects have impacted an additional 125,784 community members and 87,408 students.

 - Engage youth and empower them to take positive action in their communities

 - Develop leadership, community-building, and problem-solving skills